alecraso/comparator/README.rst

        print('Left is shorter by {}'.format(res.result))
    else:
        print('Left is longer by {}'.format(res.result))

+It's recommended that you use the ``spackl`` package for instantiating your "left" and "right" data source objects (``pip install spackl``).
+This package was originally part of ``comparator``, and provides the following functionality:

 Query results are contained in the ``QueryResult`` class, which provides simple yet powerful ways to look up and access the output of the query.